merlinshabaj/merlinshabaj.github.io/content/posts/cant-hurt-me.md

 That is the reason why, I started to engage in waking up early, running, training, stretching, cold showers after my awakening.
 <br><br>
 David Goggins dedicated his life to _Will_.
 His core is different to my mine, although there are overlappings.
-I understand David, depsite me not knowing him personally he feels pretty familiar to me.
+I understand David, depsite me not knowing him personally he feels pretty familiar to me. <br>
+There is no glory in pursuing _Will_, no one will come and pat you on your back or will be there to admire what you’ve done.
+Ultimately no one can understand the pain you went through or are going through.